Electronic Plan Check FAQS

 Will I need to purchase any new software?

-Any PDF viewer, including the free Adobe Reader, will be able to view the review comments made by Building and Safety’s plan check engineers.
-Application and submittal processes are entirely web based, and will be compatible with all major internet browsers (Internet Explorer, Chrome, Firefox, Safari, etc.)
+Any PDF viewer, including the free Adobe Reader, can be used to view review comments made by Building and Safety plan check engineers.
+Application and submittal processes are web based and are intended to work with major internet browsers.

 Will my plan check time be expedited?

-Electronic plan check submittals will enter into the same plan check backlog as paper-based submittals.
-However, you will be saving on driving time and will be able to download corrected or approved documents 24 hours a day.
+Electronic plan check submittals enter the same plan check backlog as paper-based submittals.
+However, applicants may save travel time and can download corrected or approved documents online.

 How will I be notified of status changes?

-Once you register and submit a project, you will receive emails notifying you of all status changes.
+After you register and submit a project, you will receive emails notifying you of status changes.

-What other Agencies will be using electronic plan check?
+What other agencies will use electronic plan check?

-Building and Safety is leading the way in implementing electronic plan check, but other Departmental agencies will be adopting the same system in the near future.
-For the short-term, they will be continuing with paper-based reviews.
+Building and Safety is leading implementation of electronic plan check.
+Other departmental agencies may use the same system in the future.
+In the short term, some agencies may continue with paper-based reviews.

 Will I need to print any plans?

-Once your digital plans have been approved, you will need to print out a single, color set of plans to keep at the construction site.
-Your contractors and our inspectors will be working off of this jobsite set of plans.
+After your digital plans are approved, you will need to print one color set of plans to keep at the construction site.
+Contractors and inspectors will use this jobsite set of plans.

-The electronic plan check system will not be able to accept fees online or provide signed permits, so you will need to visit the District Office when instructed by email.
+The electronic plan check system may not accept fees online or provide signed permits, so you may need to visit the district office when instructed by email.

 Where can I find more information?